Travel Program Rising 8th & 9th Grade

 The Travel Program is Camp Kingfisher’s premier adventure-based camp for rising 8th and 9th graders.
 Day trips are packed with fun, personal challenges, and team building.
 Travel Program campers will have fun exploring natural wonders in Georgia, discover their connection to nature, and build strong character.

-Each 2 week session willl be packed full of both water and land adventures.
-Profecient (not expert) swimming skills are a must for Travel Program campers.
-Sample schedule coming soon.
+Each 2-week session will be packed full of both water and land adventures.
+Proficient (not expert) swimming skills are a must for Travel Program campers.

 How big are the groups?

 Travel Program campers are signed up based on a 1:5 counselor-to-camper ratio.
-Groups generally have 10 campers and 2 counselors.
-In rare cases, we will increase the ratio to a maximum of 1:6.
+Groups have 10 campers and 2 counselors.

 What’s the average day like?